Last Roar of Mysore Tiger

 Burial Procession of Tipu Sultan:

-In the absence of Tipu Sultan's eldest son, Fateh Hyder, Abdul Khaliq, the second son of Tipu Sultan, wished for his father's body to be interred in the mausoleum of Hyder Ali Khan, which had been built by Tipu himself at Lal Bagh.
-Fateh Hyder eventually surrendered to the British on May 13th.
+Abdul Khaliq, the second son of Tipu Sultan, wished for his father's body to be interred in the mausoleum of Hyder Ali Khan, which had been built by Tipu himself at Lal Bagh.
+(Tipu Sultan's eldest son, Fateh Hyder, eventually surrendered to the British on May 13.)

 The funeral arrangements were overseen by the Chief Kazi of Srirangapatna.
-Tipu's body was placed in a state palanquin, wrapped in muslin and covered with a luxurious brocaded cloth.
+Tipu's body was placed in the state palanquin, wrapped in muslin and covered with a luxurious brocaded cloth.

 Four European flank companies escorted the corpse to the tomb, and minute guns were fired in honor of the deceased Sultan during the funeral ceremony.

-At half past four o'clock in the afternoon of May 5th, the procession departed from the fort.
-Servants of the palace carried the bier, while two companies of European grenadiers led the way.
+At 4:30 in the afternoon on May 5th, the procession departed from the fort.
+The bier was carried by servants of the palace, with two companies of European grenadiers leading the way.
 Abdul Khaliq rode on horseback directly behind the bier, accompanied by the Killedar Mir Nadim and a large number of Musalmans on foot.
 Two more companies of grenadiers followed in the rear.
 As the procession moved through the streets, the Kazi chanted verses from the Koran, which were echoed by the attendants.

 The inhabitants of the city lined the streets, many of them prostrating themselves in grief and expressing their sorrow with loud lamentations.

-When the body reached the gate of Hyder Ali Khan's mausoleum, the grenadiers formed a line and presented arms as the procession passed.
-After the usual service was performed, the body was placed near that of Hyder Ali Khan.
+When the body reached the gate of Hyder Ali Khan's mausoleum, the grenadiers lined up to form a street and presented arms as the procession passed.
+After the customary service was performed, the body was laid to rest near that of Hyder Ali Khan.

 Last Roar of the Tiger:

-On the evening of Tipu Sultan's funeral, a severe thunder storm occurred with rain and lightning, as if it were the last roar of the tiger Sultan himself.
-It persisted for several hours, during which two British officers and several others were killed, and many more were severely injured.
-The Kaveri River was raging with a powerful force.
-Below are some British accounts of the last roar of the Mysore Tiger:
+On the evening of Tipu Sultan's funeral, a severe thunder storm occurred, accompanied by heavy rain and lightning, as if it were the last roar of the tiger Sultan himself.
+The storm lasted for several hours, during which two British officers and several others were killed, and many more were severely injured.
+The river Kaveri surged with powerful force, overflowing its banks.
+Below are excerpts from British testimonies recounting the tumultuous events of the Mysore Tiger's last roar:

 mausoleum-of-tipu-sultan-gumbaz-lal-bagh-srirangapatna